IZEA/interview/README.md

 Our driving belief is that the only way to thrive in our rapidly changing world is to change ahead of it.
 IZEA is in a constant state of evolution and reinvention.
-While we have been around for seven years, we operate like an entrepreneurial, scrappy start-up.
+While we have been around for many years, we operate like an entrepreneurial, scrappy start-up.
 Your time here will be exciting, educational, and at times, a bit crazy.